"Don't you understand? We're breaking one of the most important wizarding laws! Nobody's supposed to change time, nobody!"

 -- Hermione Granger (PA21)

-An extremely dangerous magical effect, allows a person to travel back in time.
+Time travel is an extremely dangerous magical effect which allows a person to travel back in time.
 Because of the potential for catastrophe should history be altered, time travel is all but forbidden in wizarding society.
 Certain magical devices can be used for time travel, but access to them is strictly controlled.

 References from the canon